 Our substantial leverage could limit our ability to obtain additional financing and have other adverse effects.
 We seek to maintain our debt at levels that provide for attractive equity returns without assuming undue risk.
-In this regard, we generally seek to cause our operating subsidiaries to maintain their debt at levels that result in a consolidated debt balance that is between four and five times our consolidated Adjusted EBITDA.
+In this regard, we generally seek to cause our operating subsidiaries to maintain their debt at levels that result in a consolidated debt balance that is between four and five times our consolidated Adjusted EBITDA (using consistent currency exchange rates for debt and EBITDA).
 As a result, we are highly leveraged.
-At December 31, 2021, the outstanding principal amount of our consolidated debt, together with the present value of our lease obligations, aggregated \$16.3 billion, including \$1.2 billion that is classified as current in our consolidated statement of financial position and \$14.8 billion that is not due until 2027 or thereafter.
+At December 31, 2022, the outstanding principal amount of our consolidated debt, together with our lease obligations, aggregated \$16.1 billion, including \$1.1 billion that is classified as current in our consolidated statement of financial position and \$14.1 billion that is not due until 2028 or thereafter.
 We believe that we have sufficient resources to repay or refinance the current portion of our debt and lease obligations and to fund our foreseeable liquidity requirements during the next 12 months.
 However, as our maturing debt grows in later years, we anticipate that we will seek to refinance or otherwise extend our debt maturities.
-In this regard, we completed refinancing transactions during 2021 that, among other things, resulted in the extension of certain of our subsidiaries' debt maturities.
+In this regard, we redeemed certain debt instruments using proceeds from the sale of UPC Poland, and targeted such redemptions at instruments with shorter maturities.
+As a result of unfavorable geopolitical conditions in 2022, credit markets were not offering attractive terms for issuance and thus we did not complete any refinancing transactions on our consolidated businesses.
 No assurance can be given that we will be able to complete these refinancing transactions or otherwise extend our debt maturities.
 In this regard, it is not possible to predict how political and economic conditions, sovereign debt concerns or any adverse regulatory developments could impact the credit and equity markets we access and, accordingly, our future liquidity and financial position.

 Our ability to service or refinance our debt and to maintain compliance with the leverage covenants in the credit agreements and indentures of our borrowing groups is dependent primarily on our ability to maintain or increase the Adjusted EBITDA of our operating subsidiaries and to achieve adequate returns on our property, equipment and intangible asset additions and acquisitions.
 In addition, our ability to obtain additional debt financing is limited by the incurrence-based leverage covenants contained in the various debt instruments of our borrowing groups.
 For example, if the Adjusted EBITDA of one of our borrowing groups were to decline, our ability to obtain additional debt could be limited.
 Accordingly, if our cash provided by operations declines or we encounter other material liquidity requirements, we may be required to seek additional debt or equity financing in order to meet our debt obligations and other liquidity requirements as they come due.
 In addition, our current debt levels may limit our ability to incur additional debt financing to fund working capital needs, acquisitions, property, equipment and intangible asset additions, or other general corporate requirements.
 We can give no assurance that any additional debt or equity financing will be available on terms that are as favorable as the terms of our existing debt or at all.
-Further, our board of directors has approved share repurchase programs for Liberty Global.
+Further, our board of directors has approved a share repurchase program for Liberty Global in 2022.
 Any cash used by our company in connection with any future repurchases of our ordinary shares would not be available for other purposes, including the repayment of debt.
 For additional information concerning our share repurchase programs, see note 13 to the Consolidated Financial Statements.